bagisto/vscode/README.md

-# Bagisto Auto Suggesstion Extension
+# Bagisto Auto Suggestion Extension

 ## Overview
 This Visual Studio Code extension is specifically designed to enhance productivity when developing Bagisto-based PHP projects.
 It provides several powerful features to simplify and speed up the coding process by offering auto-suggestions, commands, and tools tailored for <a href="https://bagisto.com/" target="_blank" rel="Bagisto">open source ecommerce</a> development.